NeuroTechX/ntx_slack_archive/eegdata.md

  >Hi all !
 Here Jorge , i just join the comunity.
 I'm looking for EEG data with 6 labels or more about imagination.
 Not only motor imagery , but all kinds of imagination.
 Thanks !

+10/17/2017 12:02 PM

+ **samuelbg13** :

+ >Hey guys.
+I am intrigued about the Riemannian Geometry approach to motor imagery classification.
+I have read it works well with not-to-many channels... but do you think it works well with a low-channel setup (around 6-8), for example with an OpenBCI?